 5. Caption everything you’re saying.

 Everybody keeps talking about deaf people but NO. While there are many of them on TikTok, the algorithm is not entirely about them when it comes to captions.
-You’ll enjoy free exposure to the late crowd if you caption your video because TikTok assumes you’re in bed watching videos and can’t hear it full volume.
+You’ll enjoy free exposure to the late crowd if you caption your video because TikTok assumes you’re in bed watching videos and can’t hear it at full volume.
 Which brings us to…

 4. Upload between 10 PM and midnight.

 Because of the late crowd, those that go to sleep extremely late if not in the morning altogether, you actually get a lot more engagement and views.
-When someone is up at 2 AM and there are no comments on your video, they know if they say something you’ll see it in the morning.
+When someone is up at 2 AM and there are no comments on your video, they know if they say something you’ll see it first thing in the morning.
 So they engage more because they feel privileged.

 3. Upload only once a week in the beginning.

 Because TikTok doesn’t care if you shoot videos 24/7.
 TikTok cares that you spend a lot of time on the app so in order to pull you in and give you a little taste of fame, they are HIGHLY LIKELY to push your first video in a long time to tens of thousands of people.
 This way you get used to the thousands of likes and comments and start obsessing over repeating your success while the train is long gone and now you depend solely on your existing followers.
 Trigger TikTok into thinking you don’t care to be online.
 Uninstall the app every now and then if you have to stop yourself from binge watching their content every single day.

 2. Have your geo-location turned on.